Last Updated: June 29, 2020

-“Authorized Users” shall mean the Students, Caretakers, Learning Coaches, Teachers, Instructional Aides, Administrative Staff, and Mentors who are authorized to access the Platform, the Content and Courses pursuant to these Terms and Conditions and the related Agreement.
+“Authorized Users” shall mean the Students, Caretakers, Learning Coaches, Teachers, Instructional Aides, Administrative Staff, and Mentors who are authorized to access the EMS, the Content and Courses pursuant to these Terms and Conditions and the related Agreement.

 “Caretaker” shall mean a parent or legal guardian of the Student or another adult specifically designated by the Student’s parent or legal guardian, or the Student where over the age of 18 or otherwise legally emancipated.

-“Confidential Information” shall mean proprietary business, technical and financial information of each of the Parties, including for example and without limitation, each Party’s respective information concerning: (a) business strategy and operations such as business plans, methods, marketing strategies, outreach plans and sales information, pricing information and customer and prospect lists, the identities and locations of vendors and consultants providing services or materials to or on behalf of the disclosing Party; (b) product development such as product designs and concepts; (c) financial information such as budget and expense information, economic models, pricing, cost and sales data, operating and other financial reports and analysis; (d) human resource information such as compensation policies and schedules, employee recruiting and retention plans, organization charts and personnel data; (e) educational content, curricula, teaching outlines, lesson plans, testing processes and procedures; (f) Student Records and other Student-related or Caretaker-related personal information; (g) the terms of the Agreement; (h) login and password information for the Platform; (i) technical information such as development methods, computer software, research, inventions, the design and operation of the Platform; and (j) other similar non-public information that is furnished, disclosed or transmitted to the receiving Party or to which the receiving Party is otherwise given access by the disclosing Party, orally, in written form, in any type of storage medium, or otherwise.
+“Confidential Information” shall mean proprietary business, technical and financial information of each of the Parties, including for example and without limitation, each Party’s respective information concerning: (a) business strategy and operations such as business plans, methods, marketing strategies, outreach plans and sales information, pricing information and customer and prospect lists, the identities and locations of vendors and consultants providing services or materials to or on behalf of the disclosing Party; (b) product development such as product designs and concepts; (c) financial information such as budget and expense information, economic models, pricing, cost and sales data, operating and other financial reports and analysis; (d) human resource information such as compensation policies and schedules, employee recruiting and retention plans, organization charts and personnel data; (e) educational content, curricula, teaching outlines, lesson plans, testing processes and procedures; (f) Student Records and other Student-related or Caretaker-related personal information; (g) the terms of the Agreement; (h) login and password information for the EMS; (i) technical information such as development methods, computer software, research, inventions, the design and operation of the EMS; and (j) other similar non-public information that is furnished, disclosed or transmitted to the receiving Party or to which the receiving Party is otherwise given access by the disclosing Party, orally, in written form, in any type of storage medium, or otherwise.
 Confidential Information, in whatever form provided, shall remain the exclusive property of the disclosing Party at all times, and the Parties hereby acknowledge and agree that all such Confidential Information of a Party are its trade secrets.
 Except as specifically provided for herein, nothing contained in the Agreement or herein shall be construed as granting or conferring any rights in any Confidential Information disclosed to the receiving Party, by license or otherwise.

 “Derivative Works” include any translation, editorial revision, annotation, elaboration, or other modification, correction, addition, enhancement, extension, condensation, upgrade, improvement, compilation, abridgement or other form in which the Content may be recast, transformed or adapted, including but not limited to all forms in which such Derivative Works may or may not infringe any of the copyrights in the Content.

-“Educational Products and Services” shall mean the educational products and/or services to be provided by CL to Customer pursuant to the Agreement to which these Terms and Conditions are attached and/or into which these Terms and Conditions are incorporated by reference.
+“Educational Products and Services” shall mean the educational products and/or services to be provided by OBL to Customer pursuant to the Agreement to which these Terms and Conditions are attached and/or into which these Terms and Conditions are incorporated by reference.

 “FERPA” means the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232 (g), as amended from time to time.

 “Instructional Aides” means any and all individuals who are involved in supporting, facilitating or assisting in the provision of instruction, assessment and/or other Services to Students.
-Instructional Aides may include Tutors if CL is providing tutoring services under the applicable Agreement.
+Instructional Aides may include Tutors if OBL is providing tutoring services under the applicable Agreement.

 “Learning Coach” shall mean a Caretaker of the Student or another adult specifically designated by the Student’s Caretaker, or the Student where over the age of 18 or otherwise legally emancipated, who will be responsible for all of the non-instructional aspects of the Student’s virtual learning program that contribute to a Student’s success, including but not limited to monitoring Student attendance, monitoring Student progress, encouraging Students to complete assignments and turn in work, communicating with Caretakers in situations where the Learning Coach and Caretaker are not one and the same person, and notifying Teachers when Students are struggling or experience academic or personal issues that might inhibit academic achievement.
-Additionally, Learning Coaches may be responsible for receiving materials from CL and distributing them to their Students.
+Additionally, Learning Coaches may be responsible for receiving materials from OBL and distributing them to their Students.